-Section 3: Complete Developmental Skills
+Complete Developmental Skills

 Complete developmental skills, found in the clinical handbook, while in the clinical setting.
 Developmental skills are required for all competencies.
 These skills are demonstrated on patients, and sometimes models when indicated.
 A student can obtain 3 developmental skills check-offs per patient.
-Once the required developmental skills are completed in addition to successful completion of the section test (see step 1) and scan test (see step 2) the student can then attempt a competency.
-Completed Developmental Skills must be emailed to abtech.ultrasound@abtech.edu within 2 weeks of date the competency was performed.
+Once the required developmental skills are completed the student can then attempt a competency.
+Completed Developmental Skills must be emailed to echo@abtech.edu within 2 weeks of date the competency was performed.